mmerkes/eks-k8s-repro-assistant/README.md

 This creates a deployment that constantly reads and writes from disk, intended to create IO pressure.
 See `utilities/disk-io-generator/README.md` for more details.

+### Utility Scripts

+The `utilities/scripts` directory is intended for scripts you run ad hoc on your development machine.

 ## Useful Prometheus Queries

 **View nodes by ready status**